Maryland Surety Bond

 Getting Contract Bonds for Public Jobs

-Contract bonds such as bid and performance bonds are needed to work on public construction jobs.
+Contract bonds such as bid bonds and performance bonds are needed to work on public construction jobs.
 However, these are usually required by cities or municipalities as opposed to the state.
 You can learn more about what’s needed to get bonds for public construction jobs.

 Getting Court Bonds in Maryland